voschezang/coding-handbook/collaboration/scrum-guide.md

 #### Sprint

 Sprints are short projects with a fixed length and a goal (outcome).

+- ▶️ Run forward during sprints.
+Optimize flow.
+- ⏸️ Pause between sprints.
+Reflect and adapt.
+Change direction.

 Scrum specifies a few sprint-specific events:

 1. Sprint Planning: define a single Sprint Goal and a plan to achieve it.
 2. Sprint Review: an interactive session to share progress with stakeholders and get feedback from them.